Frequently asked questions

 When will winners be announced?

-The winner of the Stroke Care Champion Award will be announced at the Asia Pacific Stroke Conference on 15-17 July.
-The other categories will be announced during August.
-Presentation ceremonies will be held in most states and territories.
+The winners of the Stroke Awards will be announced in May 2018.
 All nominees and nominators will be notified of the winners.

 Is there a review process?